snackk/BCarGui_Windows/README.md

 ### Description

-C#.NET Front-End to interact with 4WD Smart.
+C#.NET Front-End to interact with 4WD SmartCar.
 Must have my back end Framework already working.
 Further reading on my back-end framework implementation here https://github.com/snackk/Arduino_SmartCar.

 State of the art till this point, basic layout, but work as supposed.